FalseKelvin/SLP-Dividend-Contract/README.md

   //
   // Initiate a second loop through tokenHolders Array to send:
   //	1. (distributionRate * tokenHolder.tokenBalance) worth of BCH tokens to tokenHolder.cashAddress
-  //	2. track remaining BCH tokens for distribution
+  //	2. decide whether the sending mechanism should be done via SLP SDK or to instantiate Cashscript
   //
   // Challenges:
   //	1.
-No loop functions in cashscript yet so unable to traverse the array onchain
+No existing BCH op codes to store and retrieve data, hence not sure of how the contract to keep 'state'
   //  2.
-No * operand so unable to apply distribution ratio
+No loop functions in cashscript yet so unable to traverse the array onchain - a security risk
   //	3.
+No * operand due to incompatibility with Bitcoin script, so can't calculate distribution ratio onchain - a security risk
+  //  4.
 Figure out logic to set aside transaction fees for each dividend distribution
 ~~~

 ***Getting started***